 - State registered Dramatherapist, Health and Care Professional Council Registration No. AS2428

-I am an accredited psychotherapist and dramatherapist, and have worked at Nightingale Hospital London since 2004 facilitating dramatherapy groups on the interpersonal therapy group (IPT) programme.
-My specific areas of expertise are adult and older adult mental health, sexual abuse, bereavement, and forensic work.
-I have extensive experience within the private hospital sector and the NHS providing group and one-to-one dramatherapy to adult psychiatric inpatients in secure and open hospital settings.
-I was previously a bereavement counsellor for 5 years, and for 4 years was employed within HM Prison Service as a counsellor and dramatherapist.
-For the past 7 years, I have also worked as a group and individual psychotherapist with survivors of rape and sexual abuse, and train professionals in working with and supporting this client group.
-I maintain a small private practice, providing short and long-term psychotherapy.
+Sally is an accredited psychotherapist and drama therapist and has worked at Nightingale Hospital London since 2004 facilitating drama therapy groups on the interpersonal therapy group (IPT) programme.
+Her specific areas of expertise include adult and older adult mental health, sexual abuse, bereavement, and forensic work.
+She has extensive experience within the private hospital sector and the NHS providing group and one-to-one drama therapy to adult psychiatric inpatients in secure and open hospital settings.
+She was previously a bereavement counsellor for five years, and for four years was employed within HM Prison Service as a counsellor and drama therapist.
+For the past seven years, she has also worked as a group and individual psychotherapist with survivors of rape and sexual abuse, and train professionals in working with and supporting this client group.
+She maintains a small private practice, providing short and long-term psychotherapy.

-With dual trainings as a Transactional Analyst with Psychotherapist speciality and Dramatherapist, I endeavour to respond flexibly to clients, offering both talking and creative approaches to therapy, as requested.
-Clients often unknowingly come with learnt patterns, which may have been a best adaptation to a prior situation, but no longer work in the present, leading to feeling stuck or distressed.
-My philosophy is that people can change and grow, if they are committed to it.
-Using psychotherapy and/or dramatherapy, as chosen by the client, I provide a space and tools for clients to develop awareness of their patterns, working actively together to solve problems with which they are struggling.
-I offer theoretical models to promote awareness and understanding.
-We can also use the creative arts as a means of discovering, exploring, expressing and resolving unhelpful patterns, opening up new possibilities of relating to self and others.
-These action methods can assist clients to discover alternative responses, and subsequently reinforce chosen behavioural changes through active practise and experimentation.
-No previous experience of dramatherapy is necessary as this method focuses on self-expression and is tailored to individual clients.
+With dual training as a transactional analyst with psychotherapist and drama therapy specialism, Sally endeavours to respond flexibly to clients, offering both talking and creative approaches to therapy, as requested.
+Clients often unknowingly come with learnt patterns, which may have been the best adaptation to a prior situation, but no longer work in the present, leading to feeling stuck or distressed.
+Her philosophy is that people can change and grow if they are committed to it.
+Using psychotherapy and/or drama therapy, as chosen by the client, Sally provides a space and tools for clients to develop an awareness of their patterns, working actively together to solve problems with which they are struggling.
+She offers theoretical models to promote awareness and understanding and can use the creative arts as a means of discovering, exploring, expressing and resolving unhelpful patterns, opening up new possibilities of relating to self and others.
+These action methods can assist clients to discover alternative responses, and subsequently, reinforce chosen behavioural changes through active practice and experimentation.
+No previous experience of drama therapy is necessary as this method focuses on self-expression and is tailored to individual clients.

-My current main client groups are adults with mental health issues, and men and women recovering from sexual violation.
-Previous clients have included people with a wide variety of issues, including relationship and interpersonal difficulties, schiziophrenia, anxiety, addictions, bereavement, etc. I also have an interest in working with people with obesity and eating-related issues.
+Her current main client group include adults with mental health issues, and men and women recovering from sexual violation.
+Previous clients have included people with a wide variety of issues, including relationship and interpersonal difficulties, schizophrenia, anxiety, addictions, bereavement, etc. She also has an interest in working with people with obesity and eating-related issues.